reddit-economics/economics-wiki/config/sidebar.md

 **Want to learn more?** Suggested readings - [books](http://www.reddit.com/r/Economics/wiki/reading) and [blogs](http://www.reddit.com/r/Economics/wiki/blogs)

 **Featured Subreddit**:  /r/EconomicHistory/ is dedicated to study of economic phenomena in the past.
-It is a forum for journal articles, news, discussions, or questions, on Economic History and Cliometrics
+It is a forum for journal articles, news, discussions, or questions on Economic History and Cliometrics.

 * For broader submissions regarding the economy, check out [r/economy](http://www.reddit.com/r/economy)
 * For submissions regarding corporate marketing and fiscal performance, check out [r/business](http://www.reddit.com/r/business)